collective/collective.blog.view/README.txt

 What this product do not have
 -----------------------------

-There is no Plone control panel in this product, nor will there ever be one, so you need to change the settings through the ZMI.
+There is no Plone Control Panel in this product, nor will there ever be one, so you need to change the settings through the ZMI.
 There will also never be any per-folder settings, as that would require extending the schema for folders or have a dedicated blog type, both which will defeat the main goal of this product: simplicity and flexibility.